WebDevWes/FirstAttempt-Portfolio/README.md

 # FirstAttempt-Portfolio
-Homework/My first attempt at a professional portfolio/practice
+My first attempt at a professional portfolio/practice

 Utlizing this opportunity to both learn CSS and create a professional portfolio for employment opportunities.